Vitae Reaches Market Cap of $6.84 Million (VITAE)

 According to CryptoCompare, “Vitae is a PoS cryptocurrency based on the Quark algorithm.
 Vitae features a second layer network of masternodes that process private and near-instant transactions.
 Developed with a purpose to change the world and bring freedom back to you!
 Providing a NEW AGE social rewards network to give opportunity for financial freedom.
 Vitae is not just a token.
 Much like life, it has a purpose.
 This purpose is to provide prosperity through POS (Proof Of Stake), Master Node, Super Node, and our own Social Rewards Website. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Vitae directly using U.S. dollars.
-Investors seeking to acquire Vitae should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Vitae using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Vitae directly using U.S. dollars.
+Investors seeking to trade Vitae should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Vitae using one of the exchanges listed above.

 Receive News & Updates for Vitae Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vitae and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.